-Click to View and Click to Jump are features of RezMela Apps that allow you to (1) view objects easily and (2) move (jump) around the App easily.
+Click to View and Click to Jump are features of the RezMela Composer that allow you to (1) view objects easily and (2) move (jump) around your scene easily.

 Click to View

-When the creator of a RezMela App adds an object to the App, they have the option of defining a specific angle and distance that is the optimal way of viewing that object.
+When the creator of a RezMela module adds an object to the module, they have the option of defining a specific angle and distance that is the optimal way of viewing that object.